A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Results

 To identify the limits of CPA~\cite{Ensign2010,Bae2016} we consider the feasibility of identifying changepoints of contrast $I_2/I_1$ as function of the total number of photons in the time record.
 The results are shown in {Figure~\ref{fig:sim_likelihoods_detect}C} for the likelihood of detecting a changepoint, and {Figure~\ref{fig:sim_likelihoods_detect}D} for the error in identifying the precise event $k$ at which the changepoint that is identified occurred.
 Here, we only consider the case where there are roughly an equal number of photon events before and after the changepoint.
 This data is obtained by simulating $10^4$ switching events of the type as shown in {Fig~\ref{fig:sim_likelihoods_detect}(A,B)} for each contrast and mean photon count shown.
+The range of contrasts is chosen commensurate with reported on-off contrasts for typical quantum dots in literature, which generally fall in the 1.5 to 5-fold contrast range.
 At high intensity contrast, exceeding a factor 5, a total photon count as low as 300 is enough for near-unity detection.
 Moreover, for sufficiently high photon count left and right of the changepoint, even very small changes in intensity have a high likelihood of being accurately detected, even if in binned data representations the jump is not visible within the shot noise. {Figure \ref{fig:sim_likelihoods_detect}(D)} provides a metric for the accuracy to within which changepoints are pinpointed.
 Changepoint analysis returns the most likely photon event $k$ in which the jump occurred, which in our analysis can be compared to the actual photon event index $k_0$ at which we programmed the Monte Carlo simulation to show a jump.{Figure \ref{fig:sim_likelihoods_detect}d} reports the mean error ($\sqrt{\text{var}(k-k_0}$) as a metric of accuracy.
 At jump contrasts above a factor $2$, changepoints are identified to within an accuracy of almost one photon event even with just $10^2$ photon counts in the total event record.
 At very small contrasts, the error in determining the location of a changepoint is generally on the level of one or two photon events, only worsening when there are fewer than 200 counts.
 This observation highlights the fact that if the photon record has just a few counts in total, the error in estimating the count rate before and after the jump becomes comparable to the magnitude of the jump.